 Thus, new converts were baptized in Jesus’ name in the sense that they were declaring their allegiance and loyalty to Him.
 In the actual process of water baptism, however, the early church pronounced the Trinitarian formula as the believers were baptized.

 In subsequent periods of Christian history they have remained intimately interwoven.
 Implicitly included in the instructions for baptism is the charge to teach its significance.
-This is why the Christian study of God has been so often organized into these three divisions, for Christian teaching is baptismal teaching, and Christian baptism has required some clarification of itself as faith in God the Father, Son, and Spirit.
+This is why the Christian study of God has been so often organized into the three divisions of Father, Son, and Spirit, for Christian teaching is baptismal teaching, and Christian baptism has required some clarification of itself as faith in the Triune God.

-Paul tells us that baptism symbolizes a believer’s identity and union with Christ.
+Paul tells us that baptism symbolizes a believer’s identity and union with Christ (Rom.
+6:3-4).
 In baptism, the believer declares his renunciation of his old way of living which was dominated by the world, the flesh (Col. 2:11-12), and the devil (Eph.
 2:1-3).
 He renounces all previous faiths and declares his faith in Christ alone as the sufficient sacrifice for his sin.

 Thus going beneath the baptismal waters visibly symbolizes the fact that we have forever turned our back on our life of sin and have embraced Christ and His cross.
 Rising from the baptismal waters symbolizes our spiritual resurrection to newness of life in Christ.

 Surely this is what Peter meant when he compared Noah’s flood to Christian baptism (1 Pet.
 3:20, 21).
 The water of baptism, like the water of the Flood, is symbolic of the end of the old life.
-“The old life must die, just as the old world had to die, if a new life and a new world are to be born” (Jansen, The Meaning of Baptism, 67, as quoted by Staples, 126).
+“The old life must die, just as the old world had to die, if a new life and a new world are to be born.”4

 Christian water baptism also speaks of our entrance into the church and into the family of God.
 The church fathers spoke of a two-fold gate into the church: faith, the invisible gate, and water baptism, the visible gate.
 “Water baptism produced outer authentication of one’s faith in Christ, even as the coming of the Holy Spirit provided inner authentication.
-A Spirit-less Christian or an unbaptized Christian were equally incongruous in New Testament times” (Richard Howard, Newness of Life, 122, italics his).
+A Spirit-less Christian or an unbaptized Christian were equally incongruous in New Testament times.”5

 The Hebrew writer classifies water baptism as one of the essential foundational “principles of the doctrine of Christ” (Heb.
 6:1-2).
 Repentance of sin and faith in Christ must precede water baptism.
 Baptism is to be administered only after one has demonstrated true repentance.
 This was true of John the Baptist’s ministry (Lk.
 3:8), as well as Paul’s ministry.